Just like with music, I get hooked on a particular song, and I play it over and over, much to my husband’s cagrin.

 After I wrote, then reread this blog, I noticed something was missing.

-After reading Tozer’s chapter snippets, respond aloud or on paper to what you feel right after reading his quotation.
+After reading Tozer’s chapter snippets, respond (aloud or on paper) to what you feel right after reading his quotation.
 You most likely will not have the same expressions as I did.
-That is to be expected since we come from different backgrounds, encounter various trials, and experience wide-ranging circumstances.
+That is to be expected, since we come from different backgrounds, encounter various trials, and experience wide-ranging circumstances.
 Also, our levels of maturity differ.
 It is an excellent dialoguing activity.
-As Little Mikey said in a Quaker Oats cereal commercial, “Try it, you’ll like it!”
+To use a line from an old Alka-Seltzer commercial, “Try it, you’ll like it!”

 Second, as a read-through activity, just read the chapter snippets I have noted from Tozer.
-You can be aware of his writing style and decide if you want to pursue more profound readings along his lines.
+You might become enamored of his writing style and decide if you want to pursue more profound readings along his lines.

 Chapter 1: What I see lacking today is passion, but more defined, a passion for God, a deep desire to know God as He desires to be known.